Chopped Junior

 Chopped Junior is an American reality-based cooking television game show series hosted by Ted Allen that pits four adolescent chefs against each other, competing for a chance to win $10,000 and a Chopped Junior chef's coat.
 The show is a spin-off of Chopped.
-It aired on Food Network and reran on Discovery Family.
+It aired on Food Network from October 27, 2015 to December 17, 2019.